tilt-dev/tilt.build/docs/resource_dependencies.md

 1. `frontend` will not be deployed until `database` has been ready at least once since Tilt was started.

-2. If you run `tilt up frontend` to select only some of your Tiltfile's resources, that also implicitly selects all of `frontend`'s transitive dependencies.
+2. If you run `tilt up frontend` to run only the `frontend` resource, that also implicitly brings up all of `frontend`'s transitive dependencies.

 ## Adding Readiness Checks for Startup Waiting